webstats/React-mappingComponents/README.md

+# What is this code.
+Family tree allows a user to view/search/create/delete family tree.
+Written in React and Material UI, this is the client side interface.
+Read data feed via server side APIs.

 # Getting Started with this React App
 The original folder 'components' contains a App.jsx which is not used.
 I created a new folder '1' in which App.jsx is run.